 4) Who is being included in the study?

-Patients of any age (including babies) may be included in this study if they have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), and are in hospital.
+Patients of any age (including babies) may be included in this study if they have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), or are suspected of having the condition called PIMS-TS, which is linked to COVID-19, and are in hospital.
 Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.

 5) What happens next if I agree that my child can be included in this study?